sammesenekal/senekal_mini-project/README.md

 By Samme Senekal

 All analytical results can be reproduced using the code and data in this repository.
-Feel free to contact Samme Senekal by [samme.senekal\@ubc.ca](mailto:samme.senekal@ubc.ca){.email} if you have any questions.
+Feel free to contact Samme Senekal by [samme.senekal\@ubc.ca](mailto:samme.senekal@ubc.ca) if you have any questions.

 **Abstract**